 Here’s a new record for the house and, I think, for the village of San Antonio.
-This week a Steely-vented Hummingbird (Amazilia saucerrottei) joined the Rufous-tailed Hummingbirds, the White-necked Jacobins and the Green-breasted Mango at my two feeders.
+This week a Blue-vented Hummingbird (Amazilia saucerrottei) joined the Rufous-tailed Hummingbirds, the White-necked Jacobins and the Green-breasted Mango at my two feeders.
 I found this species to be more difficult to separate from Rufous-tails than from the glittering green, really tiny Garden Emerald or Canivet’s Emerald.
 But then again, I know I’m not likely to have either of the two Emeralds in my garden, even though neighbour Sue Magree did once have a Garden Emerald at her house in San Rafael just 2 km away.
 The Rufous-tailed Hummingbird (Amazilia tzacatl) is found country-wide close to human habitation.

 Here are a Steely-vented and a Rufous-tailed side by side:

 From these photos distinguishing between these two looks like a cinch, right?
 I still insist, however, that you must get a clear look at the tail to be absolutely sure.
 The Rufous-tailed’s bill is also more curved but with these very small birds (4″) it’s really not always easy.

 Here’s a male Garden Emerald (3″) for a further comparison.
 No need to worry about female Emeralds because they have a white line behind the eye and pale underparts.
 The tail is more strongly forked than on the Steely-vented: